NAIM6246/NAIM6246.github.io/index.md

 exit status 1

 Solution :
-	to connect with database server using sql server, 1.TCP/IP protocol should have to be enabled.
+	To connect with database server using sql server :
+		1.TCP/IP protocol should have to be enabled.
 		2.sql server browser must be running.
-		3.need to define tcp port(1433 deafult port for sql server) 1.To enable TCP/IP protocol from "Sql server configuration manager" --goto "Sql server network configuration"
+		3.need to define tcp port(1433 deafult port for sql server)

+	1.To enable TCP/IP protocol from "Sql server configuration manager" --goto "Sql server network configuration"
 		--goto Protocols for "Server Name"